adamzammit/LimeSurvey-Signature-Question/README.md

 ## Installation and Usage (LimeSurvey 6.x)

-1. Download the latest release
+1. Download the latest release (ensure you download the latest release ZIP file, not the "Source code" ZIP file)
 2. Visit the "Configuration" -> "Themes" -> "Question theme" in the LimeSurvey GUI
 3. Click on "Upload and Install" and browse to the latest release download, and click on "Upload".
 4. Create a new question and choose the "Signature Pad" type (under "Text questions") - (note due to a LimeSurvey bug, the preview of short free text question will appear instead)